-Overstaying one’s status (i.e. program end date + 30-day grace period) is a SERIOUS immigration violation that almost always has long-term consequences.
+Overstaying one’s status (i.e. program end date + 30-day grace period) is a SERIOUS immigration violation with long-term consequences.
 Any future visa applications are likely to be denied, regardless of the visa classification or purpose of visit.

 Transfers between Program Sponsors (within J-1 Status)

 In very special cases, a transfer of sponsorship can allow an exchange visitor to begin a new program at another institution or with another agency.
 The US Forest Service must officially transfer the SEVIS record to another official Exchange Visitor Program sponsor or vice versa.
 The transfer of a participant from one program sponsor to another may be allowed at the discretion of the officials of both sponsoring organizations/agencies/institutions and must be within the same category.
 The Responsible/Alternate Responsible Officer of the program to which the participant seeks to transfer is required to verify and document the participant's visa status and eligibility, to issue a new Form DS-2019 reflecting the transfer, and to obtain the release of the participant from the current responsible officer, who indicates approval of the transfer by completing and signing block 8 of the new Form DS-2019.
 Transfers are not permitted in all categories, and a transfer does not extend the maximum duration of the program.
 Participants should address all inquiries regarding change of category to the Responsible Officer in International Programs.